wix/Detox/docs/Troubleshooting.Synchronization.md

 When facing a synchronization issue and tweaking doesn't help, consider modifying your app.
 When Detox is having trouble synchronizing due to intense non-stopping activity, it may be a sign that your app is abusing resources.

-You can also modify your app for the sake of tests only.
-If you're building a React Native app, you can use [react-native-repackager](https://github.com/wix/react-native-repackager) to override specific files only in your E2E build.
+You can also modify your app, for the sake of tests only, by using mocking.
+Read more [here](https://github.com/wix/Detox/blob/master/docs/Guide.Mocking.md).

 #### setTimeout and setInterval

-By default, Detox is designed to ignore `setInterval` and will only wait for `setTimeout` of up to 1 second.
+By default, Detox is designed to ignore `setInterval` and will only wait for `setTimeout` of up to 1.5 seconds.
 If you have an endless polling loop with short intervals implemented with `setTimeout`, switch the implementation to `setInterval`.
 If possible, avoid agressive polling in your app altogether, the poor single JavaScript thread we have doesn't like it.

 #### Endless looping animations

 By default, Detox will wait until animations complete.
 If you have an endless looping animation, this may cause Detox to hang.
-In this case, consider turning off the animation synchronization or remove the endless loop in your E2E build with [react-native-repackager](https://github.com/wix/react-native-repackager).
+In this case, consider turning off the animation synchronization or remove the endless loop in your E2E build with [mocking](https://github.com/wix/Detox/blob/master/docs/Guide.Mocking.md).